fatmakahveci/fatmakahveci.com-sources/content/aws note/certified_solutions_architect-associate.md

 - AWS Fargate is a serverless compute engine for containers.
 - It works with both Amazon ECS and Amazon EKS.

-#### 6.15.2 AWS Lambda
+#### 6.15.2 <span id="121">AWS Lambda</span>

-- <span id="121"></span>[AWS Lambda](https://aws.amazon.com/lambda/) is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
+- [AWS Lambda](https://aws.amazon.com/lambda/) is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
 These events may include changes in state or an update, such as a user placing an item in a shopping cart on an e-commerce website.
 When the trigger is detected, the code is automatically run in a managed environment.
 - While using AWS Lambda, you pay only for the computing time that you consume.
 Charges apply only when your code is running.
 - It allows you to upload your code into the Lambda function.
 You can also run code for virtually any type of application or backend service, all with zero administration.
   - For example, a simple Lambda function might involve automatically resizing uploaded images to the AWS Cloud.
 In this case, the function triggers when uploading a new image.